 7. What type of treatment would you like to learn more about?

 If you’ve done your research and you’re curious to learn more about certain treatment options for anxiety, do not be afraid to ask and advocate for yourself.
-Alternative treatment options like transcranial magnetic stimulation (TMS), IV ketamine, and Spravato can all help anxiety or co-occurring depression.
+Alternative treatment options like transcranial magnetic stimulation (TMS) can help anxiety or co-occurring depression.

 8. What are your treatment goals?

-Finally, it can be helpful to communicate with your doctor any specific health goals you have for your anxiety.
-When your doctor knows exactly what you expect out of psychotherapy and treatment, they will be able to more accurately support you as you begin your journey to mental wellness.
+Finally, it can be helpful to communicate with your psychiatrist or mental health professional any specific health goals you have for your anxiety.
+When your provider knows exactly what you expect out of anxiety treatment, they will be able to more accurately support you as you begin your journey to mental wellness.

-In addition to the information you give your doctor about your mental health, you may also want to prepare some of your own questions as well.
+In addition to the information you give your provider about your mental health, you may also want to prepare some questions.
 Some of these might include asking:

 1. What type of anxiety do I have?